luminaxster/2024-study-a/README.md

 Please close any other applications not part of the study, and use only browser tabs related to the experiment.

+If using a laptop, make sure is connected to a power source.
+The tools may be resource intensive.

-You can use your usual setup (e.g. multiple displays), please share all your screens, not aonly the active window.
+You can use your usual setup (e.g. multiple displays), please share all your screens, not only the active window.

 ## Participation